backstage/backstage/.changeset/light-eggs-switch.md

 '@backstage/dev-utils': patch
 ---

-Allow defining custom side bar item for page
+Allow defining custom sidebar item for page and login for the development app